oshevchenko/sleep_until_new_second/README.md

-Sleep until the beginning of the new second.
+# Sleep until the beginning of the new second.

+And then wake up.